acolomitchi/UnrollingAndLocality/README.md

 };
 ```

-<h2 id='data-locality'>CPU caches data locality</h2>
+<h2 id='data-locality'>Data locality in CPU caches</h2>
-Well... not exactly.
-Yes, choosing different storage layouts will influence
+Well... not exactly.<br>Yes, choosing different storage layouts will influence
-how the data is brought into CPU caches, but... no, this is not actually an
+how the data is brought into CPU caches, but... no, this is not actually a
-proper experiment to actually _determine_ the CPU cache hits/misses rates and/or
+proper experiment to _actually determine_ the CPU cache hits/misses rates and/or
 out-of-order execution.

 [To be continued]